markpbaggett/utk_collection_builder/docs/source/contents/5_aboutness_and_modifying_pages.rst

     {% include feature/card.html header="University of E. Tennessee - Knoxville" text="Photograph taken by William Cox Cochran on Sep 1, 1886." objectid="wcc:356" width="25" centered=true %}
     {% include feature/card.html header="University of E. Tennessee - Knoxville" text="Photograph taken by William Cox Cochran on Sep 1, 1886." objectid="wcc:356" width="25" centered=true %}

+We could also use the image feature to add these images, but we'll leave that as an exercise for the reader.

 While we can see things getting to the web, using what we've learned today, how might we improve this?